Ariel technical articles

 Engine and Frame Numbers

 It is essential to know the exact model and year of your machine, not only to restore it accurately but simply to increase the chances of obtaining the correct parts.
 With a Vehicle Identification Number (VIN) in your hand anything is possible; you would be surprised at how many people believe that their bike is something different to what it really is.
 Don’t necessarily go on what the registration document states, since this could be incorrect.
 If you own a two stroke remember that the frame and engine number should be identical.
 The listing includes gearbox numbers.
 Don’t forget people that can make their own VIN plates so this could also be wrong.
+We can tell you more about your machine through our dating certificate service, more details here

 As the title suggests this is a mind boggling list of all the screws, bolts and studs that we stock, complete with diameters, lengths and head types.
 So if you are looking for a fastening by size here is the answer, if you know the application it is usually easier to look it up in the catalogue or parts book.